HenryQW/Awesome-TTRSS/README.md

 `docker-compose.yml` contains ttrss and postgres images.

-1. Download `docker-compose.yml` to any directory
+1. Download `docker-compose.yml` to any directory.
-2. Read `docker-compose.yml` and change the settings (please ensure you change user and password for postgres)
+2. Read `docker-compose.yml` and change the settings (please ensure you change user and password for postgres).
-3. Run `docker-compose up -d` and wait for the deployment to finish
+3. Run `docker-compose up -d` and wait for the deployment to finish.
-4. Access ttrss via port 81，with default credentials `admin` and `password`, please change them asap
+4. Access ttrss via port 81，with default credentials `admin` and `password`, please change them asap.

 ### Recommendation